-With regard to a listing of non-resident ratepayer electors, a candidate may purchase mailing labels and/or postal address lists from the electoral office.
+With regard to a listing of non-resident ratepayer electors, a candidate may purchase electronic postal address lists from the electoral office.
 Candidates or candidate scrutineers may request, before the close of voting, a listing of names of persons from whom voting documents have been returned.
 Such a request can be supplied in either hardcopy or electronic copy, and a reasonable charge will be made for this.
-[Section 68 (6) Local Electoral Act 2001].
+[Section 68 (6) Local Electoral Act 2001]

-Voting and special voting - Pōti me te pōti motuhake

-The three-week voting period is Friday 16 September to noon Saturday 8 October 2022.
-Voting packs are posted to electors from Friday 16 September 2022.
-Special votes are available to those who have not received an ordinary vote during the voting period.
+The voting period is now just over four weeks (from Tuesday 9 September to noon Saturday 11 October 2025).

+Voting packs are posted to electors from Tuesday 9 September 2025.

+Special votes are available to those who have not received an ordinary vote during the voting period, or registered on the electoral roll since 1 August 2025.